 The late Mark Dvoretsky, the great Russian chess trainer who died in 2016, is probably best known for his chess books.
 Most, if not at all, have been translated into English as well as other languages.

 In this introductory page and the accompanying bibliography page, Tim Harding provides a personal guide to the various editions of Dvoretsky's books and offers some advice on which to buy.

-For example, New In Chess only yesterday circulated an email offering for sale the third edition of his Endgame Manual but this is NOT the latest edition!
-The September European Chess Union newsletter had an article about Dvoretsky's books saying the last was his Analytial Manual published in 2008 but several more appeared since then.
+For example, New In Chess last December circulated an email offering for sale the third edition of his Endgame Manual but even then it was NOT the latest edition!
+The September 2019 European Chess Union newsletter had an article about Dvoretsky's books saying the last was his Analytical Manual published in 2008 but several more appeared since then.

 So read this page before you order from anyone!
 It is quite confusing to trace the history of Dvoretsky's books because he had to change publisher twice, was often revising his works, and sometimes used the same example in more than one book.